 BMW R1100R Review

-After owning Harleys, Triumphs, Yamahas, and Kawasaki's, I decided to try something different.
+After owning Harleys, Triumphs, a Kawasaki and a Yamaha, I decided to try something different.
 Aside from budget restraints, my only criteria was that my next motorcycle weighs no more than 500 pounds.

 From 1923 to 1995, BMW produced motorcycles powered by an air-cooled, horizontally-opposed boxer engine.
 These older two-valve per cylinder flat-twins are known as Airheads, for their cooled by air only cylinders.